Application Procedures & Fees

 - Before you submit your application, we recommend double-checking the information for accuracy.
 If the DS-160 application has not been completed fully and accurately, we may need to request that you return for a second interview with a newly completed application form.
 Significant errors or information marked as "N/A", "Nil", etc. may also result in your application being rejected.

 - Upload your photo.
 If the photo is not accepted by the online system, you will be given the option to continue the application without submitting a photo.
-If this happens, please make sure to bring a photo with you to the Embassy on the day of your visa interview.
+Either way, please make sure to bring a photo with you to the Embassy on the day of your visa interview.
 Photos should be 2x2 inches (or 5x5cm) against a white background.
 You can check out examples of suitable photos on the Department of State’s photo webpage.
+Photos cannot be older than 6 months and please do not just use the same photo as a previous visa application.
+There are several photo studios near the Embassy; if you need their contact information, please contact us by email or phone (between the hours of 2 to 4pm, 01-200-5595.)

 - Once you have completed the online application, be sure to print out the confirmation page and bring it with you to the Embassy on the day of your interview.